10 engaging examples of white papers that aren’t PDFs

 What is a white paper?

-We’ve covered what a white paper is elsewhere on The Craft: an expert summary document, addressed to a wide audience, that reviews a situation and offers recommendations for what to do next.
-The white paper format will be familiar to most readers, with a table of contents, executive summary of key takeaways, methodology, short sections, and — all too often — published as a PDF.
+The white paper format will be familiar to most readers, with a table of contents, executive summary of key takeaways, methodology, short sections, and it's usually — too often — published as a PDF.

 White papers are examples of what we call premium content.
 Premium content offers more depth than quick blog posts, more readability than conventional reports, and more interaction than most web publications.
 As the name suggests, it’s content that’s very high value — whether you want to charge for access to content, gate your content, or simply use it as a demonstration of your organisation’s expertise.